ay0408/DP-trio-TDT/README.md

 ### Note
 For details of our releasing methods, please see our paper entitles "Efficient Differentially Private Methods for Transmission Disequilibrium Test in GWAS".
+Supplements.pdf contains detailed proofs, detailed description of our datasets, and other information about our methods.

+### Contact
+Akito Yamamoto

+Division of Medical Data Informatics, Human Genome Center, the Institute of Medical Science, the University of Tokyo

+a-ymmt@ims.u-tokyo.ac.jp